 Reason #2: The pressure.
 This is not necessarily the pressure from your significant other; in fact, most people I talk to are relaxed and chill about this Valentine’s hoopla, but when it comes to family and friends it’s like a firing squad armed with roses and crepe streamers.
 The older generation seems to uphold V-day like it is the one and only holy day for announcing one’s devotion to their partner.
 Not to mention the strangling heteronormative standards that consume every card and ruffled item.
 Instagram, Twitter, Facebook, and Snapchat are inundated with, “Look what he/she did for me” photos, and even though many of us would roll our eyes at the consumerism of waste that will be tossed in the garbage within the week, on V-day, it can be a king of toxic eye candy.
 Look away.
 It’s not real.
 Just look away.

-Reason #5: Let’s just get dark.
+Reason #4: Let’s just get dark.
 There is candy everywhere.
 At your office, from your mom who just can’t help but send a care package (we love you, moms), or from those who come over and say, “I can’t have this candy at my house anymore.”
 It doesn’t matter if you are burying your loneliness in chocolate delights or spoiling your partner with candy, it’s the same result.
 Diabetes.
 A quicker track to a horrible sickness that was wasted on processed sugar made into candy hearts with really mixed messages on them.
 Is that worth it, especially when compared to King Cake?
 We don’t think so.
 Valentine’s Day, we’re giving you the heave-ho this year.
-What were you thinking coming the day after Mardi Gras?
 Better luck next year, fake holiday.
 XOXO!